The Rio

 Massachusetts soars; The Strip meets The Street

 Gambling win in Massachusetts shot up 14.5% in February, reaching $98 million.
 Market leader, of course, was Encore Boston Harbor with $63 million (+14.5%).
 MGM Springfield leapt 17% to $23 million and Plainridge Park climbed 10% to $12 million.
-Wynn … Continue reading
+Wynn Resorts, Penn Entertainment and MGM Resorts International were among the companies represented at the J.P.
+Morgan Gaming & Lodging Forum and you can read our takes on most of them at CDC Gaming Reports.
+As for the others …

 Vegas booming; Churchill Downs “messy”; Mega-Jottings